christiangerbig/Trackertools/README.md

 **Header**
  - Links to access all tools and  Link to Homepage.
 **TonePortaStep**
  - Input fields for the calculation Links to About and Help **VolSlideStep**
  - Input fields for the calculation Links to About and Help **SearchFxCmd**
  - Input fields for the calculation Links to About and Help **UsedFxCmd**
  - Input fields for the calculation Links to About **Contact**
  - Form to send a message

-## Backlog

-List of other features outside of the MVPs scope

 ## ROUTES: